njaldea/nil-xit-test/doc/03-concepts.md

 # Core Concepts

-Key concepts and terminology used throughout nil-xit-test.
+Key concepts and terminology used throughout xit-test.

 ## Frame